 The TCP protocol transport option for NFS provides a highly efficient method for transmitting packets, especially in large WAN networks.
 With the TCP protocol, a connection is made between the client and the server, and all packets are labeled and tracked.
-Even though this tracking is more CPU-intensive, input buffer overflow and multiple packet resends due to lost packets and timeouts are handled much more efficiently than with UDP.
+Even though this tracking is more CPU-intensive, input buffer overflow and multiple packet resends due to lost packets and timeouts are handled much more efficiently than with UPD.
+When the TCP protocol is used with NFS version 3, efficiency is even greater since file transfer packet size is increased to 48 kilobytes.

-NFS Input/Output Management
+Input/Output Management

 In NFS2 transactions, data input and output is asynchronous read-ahead and write-behind, unless otherwise specified.
 As the server receives data, it notifies the client that the data was successfully written.
 The client responds by freeing the blocks of NFS data successfully transmitted to the server.
 In reality, however, the server might not write the data to disk before notifying the client, a technique called delayed writes.
 Writes are done when they are convenient for the server, but at least every 30 seconds.

-NFS2 uses delayed writes by default.
+Although delayed write is the default method of operation for NFS2, synchronous writes are supported in NFS3 and as an option in NFS2 (see "/etc/exports Options" in Chapter 2 for more details about NFS options).
 With synchronous writes, the server writes the data to disk before notifying the client that it has been written.
-Synchronous writes are supported as an option in NFS2 (see "/etc/exports Options" in Chapter 2 for details of NFS options), and in NFS3.
 Synchronous writes may slow NFS performance due to the time required for disk access, but increase data integrity in the event of system or network failure.